AdaCore/learn/courses/intro-to-ada/chapters/arrays.rst

 and the same size.

-However, Ada also allows you to declare array types whose bounds are not fixed:
-In that case, the bounds will need to be provided when creating instances of the type.
+However, Ada also allows you to declare array types whose bounds are not fixed: in that case, the bounds will need to be provided when creating instances of the type.

 .. code:: ada